everypinio/hardpy/docs/documentation/pytest_hardpy.md

 #### run_dialog_box

 Displays a dialog box and updates the 'dialog_box' field in the **statestore** database.
+Only one dialog box can be invoked per test case.

 **Arguments:**

 - `dialog_box_data` *(DialogBoxData)*: Data for the dialog box.

+DialogBoxData attributes:

+- dialog_text (str): The text of the dialog box.
+- title_bar (str | None): The title bar of the dialog box.
+- widget (DialogBoxWidget | None): Widget information.

 **Returns:**

 - *(Any)*: An object containing the user's response.

+The type of the return value depends on the widget type:

+- Without widget: None.
+- NUMERIC_INPUT: float.
+- TEXT_INPUT: str.

 **Raises**